 8. Your Timeline, Your Way

-No two elopements look the same, and that’s the beauty of it.
-You decide when the day starts, what you do, and how you celebrate.
+No two elopement experiences look the same, and that’s the beauty of it.
+You decide when the elopement day starts, what you do, and how you celebrate.

 Here’s an example of a relaxed elopement wedding timeline: